(Cross-posted on 3 Quarks Daily, where it has received many comments.)

 Krishna, now back in human form, tries another tack: Trust me!
 ‘Fill your mind with me; love me; serve me; worship me always,’ he urges Arjuna.
 In return, Krishna will take care of him.
 ‘You are dear to me,’ says Krishna.
 ‘Abandon all supports and look to me for protection.
 I shall purify you from the sins of the past; do not grieve.’
 This is similar to the personal god in the mystical strains of many religions (e.g., Bhakti, Sufi), in which the mystic finds his rationality inadequate in knowing God and his design.
 Love and devotion—even rapturous ecstasy—help bridge the gulf the believer feels between himself and God.
 ‘By loving me he comes to know me truly,’ adds Krishna, ‘then he knows my glory and enters into my boundless being.
 All his acts are performed in my service, and through my grace he wins eternal life.’
 But Krishna’s motives here are again dubious.
 He wants Arjuna to put all his faith and devotion in him and fight this war; in return, Krishna will ensure that no harm or anxiety befall him.
 The ostensible morality of the Gita, wrote DD Kosambi, is to ‘Kill your brother if duty calls, without passion; as long as you have faith in Me, all sins are forgiven.’

 ‘Many of the answers given by Krishna appear to be evasive and occasionally sophistic,’ wrote Lal.
 ‘Unable to satisfy a worried warrior’s stricken conscience with rational arguments, Krishna opts for the unusual—he stuns Arjuna with a glorious revelation of psychedelic intensity.
 He succeeds; [thereafter] Arjuna accepts whatever Krishna has to offer.
 Brain is overpowered by bhakti—but is it ethical to silence logic with magic?’
 Arjuna, wrote Lal, is a ‘humanist hero who has risen above the demands of military caste and convention-ridden community.
 His plight on the field of Kurukshetra is not an abstract, condemnable intellectual perplexity that can be juggled away by "Cosmic Multi-Revelation."
-It is a painful and honest problem that Krishna should have faced on its own terms, painfully and honestly, and did not.’
+It is a painful and honest problem that Krishna should have faced on its own terms, painfully and honestly, and did not.
+Or so the modern critical mind thinks.’

 Not the Best of Its Age